Send a message of hope.

 3. Craft your message

-Write a message about why we must move closer to, not further from, a world without nuclear weapons.
+Write a message about why we need a future free from nuclear threats.
 It could be as simple as a single word or phrase.

 -